good-idea/smileserver-slate/source/index.html.md

 # Overview

 Smileserver handles all of Smilebooth's cloud functions.
-It is written in F# and uses [Suave](https://suave.io/).
-These douments are incomplete, for a full list of API routes, visit the routes file in `src/app/Api/Routes.fs`.
+It is written in F# and uses [Suave](https://suave.io/) as a server.
+This doument is incomplete, but a continuing effort.
+For a full list of API routes, check out the routes file in `src/app/Api/Routes.fs` and you might find that something you need is already built.

 ## Branches